Yangon, Myanmar

 When we asked people about industries and career opportunities in Yangon, they reponded:

 "In Yangon, foreigners often work in various sectors such as non-governmental organizations (NGOs), international development agencies, and humanitarian organizations.
 They may hold positions in education, such as teaching English or working in international schools.
 Some foreigners work in the tourism and hospitality industry, managing hotels, restaurants, or travel agencies.
 Others may be employed in the business sector, working for multinational corporations, consulting firms, or start-ups.
-Additionally, some foreigners work as journalists, photographers, or in the media industry," remarked one expat who made the move to Yangon.
+Additionally, some foreigners work as journalists, photographers, or in the media industry," remarked one expat living in Yangon, Myanmar.

 What is life like in Yangon?